Overview

 Entry Requirements

-In line with DCU policy, students who do not have the appropriate level of academic attainment for direct entry may apply for access via the Recognition of Prior Learning process (RPL).
-RPL applicants will be required to demonstrate that their learning is comparable in terms of academic level training, learning outcomes and assessment.
-Recognition of Prior Learning (RPL) applicants are required to submit a cover letter along with their application under the Transcripts section of the portal, affirming their intent to apply for RPL.
-For more information on RPL see here.
+In line with DCU policy, students who do not have the appropriate level of academic attainment outlined for direct entry to the programme may apply for access via RPL.
+DCU recognises formal, informal, and/or experiential learning.
+RPL applicants will be required to demonstrate that their learning is comparable in terms of academic level training, learning outcomes and assessment to the programme entry requirements.
+Further information regarding applications via RPL can be found under ‘How to apply’.

 Programme Structure